FAIR Textile Storage-History Triage

 • Add detail photos of odor or residue zones, sachets, labels, tissue, storage boxes, cedar pieces, notes, receipts, or warning labels that support the treatment history.

-• Write a short note with textile type if known, approximate size, intended use such as insurance or estate, the reported treatment history, and what the textile does now when handled lightly.
+• Write a short note with textile type if known, approximate size, intended use, reported treatment history, and what the textile does when handled lightly.

 • State clearly whether the treatment history is confirmed by paperwork, family memory, container evidence, or only a seller claim so FAIR can weigh the history appropriately.